AtheoJester23/totatsWebsite/README.md

 5. [License](#license)

 ## 🔎Overview
-TOTATS provides a one-stop solution for tattoo studios to manage their operations efficiently.
+TOTATS provides a one-stop solution for the tattoo studio to manage their operations efficiently.
 The system allows admins to:

 - Schedule and track client appointments
 - Maintain and display a product catalog